 Do you have lots of old entries to transfer to the new Resume?
 The Resume Workbook might be helpful.

 - Step 1: Paste your entries from your typed Permanent Record into the Workbook.

 - Step 2: Cut, copy, edit, and rearrange your entires until they are correct and in order.

 - Step 3: Transfer entries one line at a time into the new Resume.
 Follow the instructions above to download the correct forms.

 Wondering how to communicate what you've done?
 Check out our list of leadership words.

-For 2015, all record books must contain the 4-H Resume and all entries since October 1, 2014 must be in the Resume.
+For 2015 and onward, all record books must contain the 4-H Resume and all entries since October 1, 2014 must be in the Resume.
 For county evaluation, members may either transfer their old entries from the Permanent Record into the Resume or they may place their Permanent Record behind the Resume.

 4-H Project Records & Advancements

 Most project records are available on the State 4-H Website - look for project resources under each project area.
 Other records not available on that page can be found here:

 If you prefer to ease into records, you can use the non-competitive version.
 Members who choose this option receive a completion certificate but are not eligible for records-based awards.